ak-run/lets-get-quizzical/README.md

 - os:  Module (Part of Python Standard Library) used to get to local path of a file
 - random: Module (Part of Python Standard Library).
 - secrets: Module (Part of Python Standard Library).
+Used to create flask secret key
+- collections: Module (Part of Python Standard Library).
+OrderedDict used to test if user's answers save in a correct order
+- unittest: Module (Part of Python Standard Library).
+Used for unit testing.
-Used to create flask secret key We also used Bootstrap 5.3.2: Front-end framework.
+We also used Bootstrap 5.3.2: Front-end framework.

 ### Installation